chechcodes/Amharic-Colors/README.md

 # Amharic-Colors
 Learn Amharic Colors
-I made this web site for fun!
+I made this website for fun!